open-feature/open-feature-operator/docs/flagd_configuration.md

             openfeature.dev/enabled: "true"
             openfeature.dev/flagdconfiguration:"config-A, test-ns-2/config-B"
 ```
-In this example 2 CRs are being used to configure the injected flagd container, `config-A` (which is assumed to be in the namespace `test-ns`) and `config-B` from the `test-ns-2` namespace, with `config-B` taking precedence in the configuration merge.
+In this example, 2 CRs are being used to configure the injected flagd container, `config-A` (which is assumed to be in the namespace `test-ns`) and `config-B` from the `test-ns-2` namespace, with `config-B` taking precedence in the configuration merge.

 ## FlagdConfiguration